Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 There are two main ways of controlling flow: branching and looping

-Before we get into that though, lets talk about two of Rusts coolest features, which will come up a lot later, patterns, and how blocks are also expressions are-expressions.
+Before we get into that though, lets talk about two of Rusts coolest features, which will come up a lot later, patterns, and how blocks are also expressions.

 ## Patterns